NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

 **Summary:** In this tutorial, we will introduce the basic concepts of interacting with the simulated fly in a Markov Decision Process using the Gym interface.
-As a demonstration, we will kinematically replay the experimentally recorded walking behavior in the simulator.
+As a demonstration, we will replay experimentally recorded leg kinematics during walking in the simulator.

 Markov Decision Process (MDP) and the Gym API
 ---------------------------------------------